abrilo58/Zendesk-AD-onboarding-integration/README.md

 ### `ADCreate.ps1` - Main Automation Script
 Fetches tickets from Zendesk, exports to CSV, creates AD users, and sends welcome emails.
 This is the complete end-to-end automation script.

-### `Fetch_Onboarding_New_Open_ZeroComments.ps1` - Fetch Only Script
-Fetches tickets from Zendesk and exports to CSV without creating AD users.
-Useful for testing or manual review before user creation.

-### `ADCreate_manual.ps1` - Manual User Creation Script
-Creates AD users from an existing CSV file.
-Useful for manual processing or when tickets are already exported.

 ## Configuration

 ### Finding Zendesk Custom Field IDs